 Qualitative Research

-DBA programs usually include opportunities for students to learn more about contemporary issues that today's business leaders may need to address in their work.
+DBA programs usually include opportunities for students to learn more about contemporary issues that today’s business leaders may need to address in their work.
 These courses can cover topics like global warming, scarce resource management, and cultural responsiveness in the workplace.
-Depending on the specific curriculum at the school, you may take classes that specifically address these topics or find them embedded in the theory and research courses you take.
+Depending on the school’s curriculum, you may take classes that specifically address these topics or find them embedded in the theory and research courses you take.

-When choosing a DBA program, consider how the program's design and curriculum fit into your schedule and align with your personal and professional goals.
-You may prefer a fully online program if you're already working full time and have personal obligations.
-Alternatively, you may prefer attending classes in person because it gives you a chance to give your full attention to the work without distraction.
+When choosing a DBA program, consider how the program’s design and curriculum fit into your schedule and align with your personal and professional goals.
+You may prefer a fully online program if you’re already working full-time and have personal obligations.
+Alternatively, you may prefer attending classes in person because you’ll have a chance to give your full attention to the work without distraction.
 Some schools offer a hybrid course schedule with online classes and weekly or monthly face-to-face sessions.

 The good news is that most schools design their DBA programs for working professionals.
 Not only does this let you keep your day job while you work on the degree, but it also means the professors may be more understanding when an emergency arises.
 They also try to arrange students in cohorts, so you have an opportunity to develop relationships with other students, share your knowledge, and support each other.